-When we came up on this Kent State University sign and the flags, I choked up, and the image of the young girl, kneeling over the body of a slain student, after the National Guard shooting at the Kent State Vietnam War demonstration, came to my mind.
+When we came up on this Kent State University sign and the flags, I choked up, The image of the young girl kneeling over the body of a slain student, after the National Guard shooting at the Kent State Vietnam War demonstration, came to my mind.
 I instinctively pulled in to look for a memorial, then Ed reminded me that this was just an extension campus.
 If there is a memorial, it would be at the campus in Kent, Ohio.
 Still, as we cycled on down the road, I kept thinking about what I could remember about the shooting and the Vietnam War protests.
 I was only in the 8th grade, when the shooting took place, but I was in touch with what was happening in the world.
-My brother had already died in Vietnam, and I read the newspaper every day and Newsweek once a week.
+My brother had already died in Vietnam, and I read the newspaper every day and Newsweek every week.

 When we came coasting into our campsite (there was a long, super steep hill that dropped right down into it), the fun began.
 Tom Calhoun, had driven 5 hours, from his home in Fairfax, Virginia, to meet up with us, and was there waiting for us to roll in.
 It was so good to see a familiar face!
-We met Tom when we all rode the Southern Tier, together, back in 2017, and have some great memories.
-One of my memories is the night he and I had to cook dinner, together, and he landed on this menu that included potato salad.
+We met Tom when we all rode the Southern Tier together, back in 2017 and have some great shared memories.
+One of my favorites is the night he and I had to cook dinner, together, and he landed on this menu that included potato salad.
 But we’re not talking about the kind of potato salad you buy at the deli.
 No, we boiled the potatoes, cubed them and the other vegetables, and added all the other ingredients ourselves–all without a recipe.
 What man can do that?

 Tom had brought his tent, and he set it up with ours and spent the night.
 He drove us to the next town for dinner, then we made an ice cream stop on our way back.
 Once back at camp, we sat and watched the fireflies and reminisced about the Southern Tier, till the mosquitos came out and put an end to our fun.
 We all readied our bikes for the rain that was forecast to arrive around 4 AM, then dove into our tents for the night.

 Thanks for the huge effort you to made to come spend a night with us, Tom!
-We loved seeing you, and enjoyed the memories.
+We loved seeing you and enjoyed the memories.
 Wish you could have ridden at least part of this ride with us.

 When we pulled in to Uncle John’s Elk Creek Campground, out popped Tom Calhoun, from our Southern Tier ride, four years ago.
 He drove down from Fairfax, Virginia to see us, and it was so good to see him again!
 He pulled out his tent and set it up in our campsite, and now that I mentioned the word campsite, I hope it’s okay with you if I go ahead and rant about the camping, that night.
 Uncle John’s was a private campground, with half of the restrooms closed, and the remaining open restrooms, which happened to be in old train cars, creepy and dirty.
 Ironicly, we paid the BIG bucks for the privilege of using them–$45 per tent, and we had 4 tents, so that came to $180.